skylarweaver/Devcon-CSV-to-POD-Script/README.md

-# CSV to POD Script
+# Devcon CSV to POD Script

-A TypeScript application that converts CSV attendee data into cryptographically signed Provable Object Data (PODs) for event ticketing and verification.
+A TypeScript application that uses a CSV of attendee data to create cryptographically signed Provable Object Data (PODs) for event ticketing and verification and to redistribute to attendees.

 ## Overview